informatica-unica/ocaml-challenge/1/minmax3/README.md

 ```
 such that che `minmax3 a b c` evaluates to a pair
 whose left element is the minimum of a, b, c, while
-the left element is the maximum.
+the right element is the maximum.